-AAL and RR requested that we clarify wording in paragraph (e)(4) of this AD regarding removal of affected parts by the compliance date, and that the parts cannot exceed current life limits.
-AAL stated that this paragraph could potentially allow parts to operate beyond both the current and reduced life limits.
+AAL and RR requested that we clarify wording in paragraph (e)(5) of this AD regarding removal of affected parts by the compliance date, and that the parts cannot exceed current life limits.
+One commenter stated that this paragraph could potentially allow parts to operate beyond both the current and reduced life limits.

 We partially agree.
-We agree that paragraph (e)(4) of this AD could be misinterpreted because we did not specify that paragraph (e)(3) of this AD applies to those engines which have an engine shop visit prior to reaching the reduced life.
+We agree that paragraph (e)(5) of this AD could be misinterpreted because we did not specify that paragraph (e)(4) of this AD applies to those engines which have an engine shop visit prior to reaching the reduced life.

-We do not agree that the compliance wording could potentially allow parts to operate beyond their current life limits because the TLM limits for the RR RB211 engine cannot be exceeded.
+We do not agree that the compliance wording could potentially allow parts to operate beyond their current life limits because the life limits, as published in the TLM for RR RB211 engines, cannot be exceeded.

-We changed paragraph (e)(3) of this AD by inserting "before reaching the part life assigned in paragraph (e)(2)".
-The paragraph now reads: "(3) After the effective date of this AD, for engines that have an engine shop visit (ESV) before reaching the part life assigned in paragraph (e)(2) of this AD, remove the LPT stage 2 disc from service before the part exceeds the part life assigned in paragraph (e)(2)."
+We changed paragraph (e)(4) of this AD by inserting "before reaching the part life assigned in paragraph (e)(2)".
+The paragraph now reads: "(4) After the effective date of this AD, for engines that incorporate an LP turbine disc stage 2, IP compressor rotor shaft (stage 1 to 6), HP compressor rear rotor shaft assembly, or HP turbine disc whose part life is defined by paragraph (e)(1) of this AD, that have an engine shop visit (ESV) before reaching the part life assigned in paragraph (e)(2) of this AD, remove each part from service before the part exceeds the part life assigned in paragraph (e)(2).